Skip to content

 }

-• The returned ExecutionResult.errors are sorted by GraphQL path and then message.
+In both cases the returned ExecutionResult.errors are sorted by GraphQL path and then message.

 import viaduct.service.api.SchemaId